 Can IVF acupuncture improve live birth rates, aka take home babies?

-If you think that evidence is a bit confusing, here is a perfect study to clear things up.
+If you think that fertility acupuncture evidence is somewhat confusing, here is a study to clear things up.

-The summary of the current evidence on how acupuncture influences IVF outcomes
+The the current evidence on the effect of acupuncture on IVF outcomes

 4. Factors that can improve the outcomes are: